Cleveland H2B Visa Attorney

 Serving Cleveland, Twinsburg, and All of the United States

 There are many opportunities for foreign nationals to come to America for temporary work.
-If you have a need for temporary, non-agricultural based employees, let our experienced Cleveland visa attorney guide you through the process.
+A H2B visa is a program that permits employers to temporarily hire nonimmigrants for non-agricultural labor in the U.S. If you have a need for temporary, non-agricultural based employees, let our experienced Cleveland visa attorney guide you through the process.

 Who Qualifies for an H2B Visa